jax.sharding module#

 A Sharding that describes shardings expressible to XLA.

-Any Sharding that is a subclass of XLACompatibleSharding will work with all JAX APIs and transformations that use XLA.
+Subclasses of XLACompatibleSharding work with all JAX APIs and transformations that use XLA.

 devices_indices_map(global_shape)[source]#

-The devices in this mapping are global devices i.e. includes non-addressable devices from other processes.
+The mapping includes all global devices, i.e., including non-addressable devices from other processes.

 Parameters: